osg-htc/docs/docs/compute-element/job-router-recipes.md

 !!! note
     Before writing multiple routes, consider the details of [how jobs match to job routes](#how-jobs-match-to-job-routes)

-If your batch system needs incoming jobs to be sorted (e.g. if different VO's need to go to separate queues), you will need to write multiple job routes.
-Each route is enclosed by square brackets and unless they're the last closing bracket, they need to be followed by the line continuation character.
+If your batch system needs incoming jobs to be sorted (e.g. if different VO's need to go to separate queues), you will need to write multiple job routes where each route is enclosed by square brackets.
 The following routes takes incoming jobs that have a `queue` attribute set to `"analy"` and routes them to the site's HTCondor batch system.
 Any other jobs will be sent to that site's PBS batch system.

 ```
 JOB_ROUTER_ENTRIES @=jre